Velocity dispersion functions of pressure-supported galaxies in EAGLE simulations with varying active galactic nucleus feedback: Data

 The $v / \sigma - M_{*}$ relations vary depending on the AGN feedback models, particularly at $M_{*} > 10^{10}~\Mdot$.
 Compared to EAGLE-50 with the normal AGN feedback model, the simulations with enhanced AGN feedback models tend to have a smaller number of rotation-dominated galaxies.
 In contrast, the simulations with weak or no AGN feedback contain a much larger number of rotation-dominated galaxies.
 The variation of the $v / \sigma$ relation depending on the AGN feedback model is consistent with the comparison in other simulations: Horizon-AGN versus Horizon-NoAGN (see Figure 3 in \citealp{Dubois2016}).
 The differences in the fractions of rotation- and pressure-dominated galaxies suggest that AGN feedback plays a role in determining galaxy kinematics.
 However, the variation in the $v / \sigma - M_{*}$ relation across the five EAGLE simulations is less than $\sim 10 \%$ in the entire sample of $M_{*} > 10^{9}~\Mdot$.
 Indeed, the $v / \sigma - M_{*}$ relation changes little at $M_{*} < 10^{10}~\Mdot$.
 Table \ref{tab:separation} summarizes the number of pressure- and rotation-dominated systems in the five simulations.

-\subsection{Stellar velocity dispersion}
+\subsection{stellar velocity dispersion}

-We derive the stellar velocity dispersion ($\sigma_{*}$) of pressure-dominated galaxies in the simulations.
+We derived the stellar velocity dispersion ($\sigma_{*}$) of pressure-dominated galaxies in the simulations.
 We also note that the stellar velocity dispersion we derived here differs slightly from the velocity dispersion used to compute $v / \sigma$.
-Following \citet{Sohn2024a} who derive $\sigma_{*}$ from IllustrisTNG (see also \citealp{Sohn2022, Sohn2024b}), we compute the velocity dispersion of member stellar particles of subhalos within a cylindrical volume that penetrates the center of subhalos.
-We particularly compute the line-of-sight velocity dispersion along with the $z-$axis, mocking the velocity dispersion measurements based on fiber spectroscopy.
-We compute the stellar mass-weighted standard deviation as stellar velocity dispersions.
+Following \citet{Sohn2024a}, which derived $\sigma_{*}$ from IllustrisTNG (see also \citealp{Sohn2022, Sohn2024b}), we computed the velocity dispersion of member stellar particles of subhalos within a cylindrical volume that penetrates the center of subhalos.
+In particular, we computed the line-of-sight velocity dispersion along with the $z-$axis, mocking the velocity dispersion measurements based on fiber spectroscopy.
+We computed the stellar mass-weighted standard deviation as stellar velocity dispersions.

-\citet{Sohn2024a} investigate the velocity dispersions based on various definitions in IllustrisTNG, including different viewing axes and measurement techniques.
-They show that the 1D velocity dispersions measured along the $x-$, $y-$, and $z-$axes are generally consistent to each other.
-Furthermore, they derive velocity dispersions based on various techniques, including standard deviation, luminosity- or stellar mass-weighted standard deviation, and bi-weight measurements.
+\citet{Sohn2024a} investigated the velocity dispersions based on various definitions in IllustrisTNG, including different viewing axes and measurement techniques.
+They showed that the 1D velocity dispersions measured along the $x-$, $y-$, and $z-$axes are generally consistent with each other.
+Furthermore, they derived velocity dispersions based on various techniques, including standard deviation, luminosity- or stellar mass-weighted standard deviation, and bi-weight measurements.
 All velocity dispersion measurements are consistent with each other.
 Similarly, the velocity dispersion measurements for EAGLE simulations are also insensitive to the various definitions of velocity dispersion.
-We thus use the stellar mass-weighted standard deviation of stellar particles along with the $z-$axis as our velocity dispersion measurements (i.e., $\sigma_{*, z}$).
+We thus used the stellar mass-weighted standard deviation of stellar particles, along with the $z-$axis as our velocity dispersion measurements (i.e., $\sigma_{*, z}$).